 There is not much in the solo horn literature to suggest that a chronological order of study is of particular value.
 A Mozart concerto could well be followed by one of the Hindemith sonatas with the hope that the same care and understanding will be applied to both works….

 …Not every solo work that is practiced will be performed in the semester or the year that it is assigned.
 Some works – Richard Strauss’s Concerto No. 2, Schumann’s Adagio and Allegro, Gliere’s Concerto – can be worked on during the sophomore year and performed in the senior year….

 In the chapter on etudes we established a sequence of Kopprasch, Maxime-Alphonse, Barboteu, and Reynolds, augmented by Hill, Schuller, and Decker.
 In the orchestral studies we followed the alphabet.
 The solo literature for horn does not lend itself to such an orderly approach….

 As I studied with Reynolds (for my MM) and five of my other horn teachers (!) were students of Reynolds, I read the quote and can see that elements of his underlying course of study are seen in my teaching, but hopefully in a more practical form tailored to individual students.
 Looking at the Mozart 3 suggestion specifically, when I was in school he typically would assign Mozart 3 to all of the freshman horn students.
 He demanded perfection on the assignment and I always thought it in a way a bit cruel, as it pitted students against each other.
-But then again, in an audition everyone will be playing exactly the same music, the assignment did make students face reality right away.
+But then again, in an audition everyone will be playing exactly the same music, the assignment did I suppose make students face that reality right away.

 This is week 14 of a fourteen week course in horn repertoire, the second semester of a broad overview of horn repertoire, performance, and pedagogy.
 The introductory article is here, and the series is presented for the educational purposes of our readers.